razakj/rt-treeview/README.md

 [HERE](https://razakj.github.io/rt-treeview/)

 ## Status
-This package is currently under an active development and API might change in the future however it it already used in an active project.
+This package is currently under an active development and API might change in the future.
+The package is used in an active project so adding a new features and bug fixing is mainly driven by the input from the project.

 ### ToDo

 * Configurable search behaviour
+* Custom styling/theming including proper CSS nesting
+* Configurable sizing
-* Bug fixing
+* Improved animation

 ## Overview
 This package was developed as part of a couple of internal projects where react-toolbox is used as a main UI